 D. Monetary Procedures

-Budget: Each fall, the Treasurer will prepare, with the guidance and input from each of the Committees, a detailed annual budget of anticipated revenues and expenses for the following calendar year.
-This projected annual budget will be approved by the Board at a Board meeting and subsequently by the Membership at the annual meeting.
-During the subsequent year, each Committee will be able to expend those specific funds in keeping with the approved budget.
-This annual budget serves as a guideline of expenses for the subsequent year and it is understood that, as a working organization, there maybe fluctuations or changes.
-The President may instruct the Treasurer to pay invoices that exceed budget guidelines within a limit of $100.00.
-Changes above $100.00 or determined to be major by the President and Treasurer must be approved by the Board.
+Budget: Each fall, the Treasurer will prepare, with the guidance and input from each of the committees, a detailed annual budget of anticipated revenues and expenses for the following calendar year.
+This projected annual budget will be approved by the board at a board meeting and subsequently by the membership at the annual meeting.
+During the subsequent year, each committee will be able to expend those specific funds in keeping with the approved budget.
+This annual budget serves as a guideline of expenses for the subsequent year and it is understood that, as a working organization, there may be fluctuations or changes.
+The president may instruct the treasurer to pay invoices that exceed budget guidelines within a limit of $100.00.
+Changes above $100.00 or determined to be major by the president and treasurer must be approved by the board.

 E. Amendment Procedures

-Proposed amendments to the By-Laws and Policy and Procedures will be presented and discussed by the Board.
-They will be sent to the Board a week in advance of the meeting.
+Proposed amendments to the By-Laws and Policy and Procedures will be presented and discussed by the board.
+They will be sent to the board a week in advance of the meeting.

-There will be two shows sponsored by the Pastel Society of NH each year: A non-juried members show and a juried national show.
+There will be two shows sponsored by the Pastel Society of NH each year: a non-juried members show and a juried national show.

-Costs: The entrance fees for each show will be determined by the Board.
+G. Costs: The entrance fees for each show will be determined by the Board.

-Scholarships: are available for workshops for PSNH members and residents of New Hampshire.
+Scholarships are available for workshops for PSNH members and residents of New Hampshire.
 The financial structure is as follows: the first $100.00 of the workshop is paid by the recipient, the balance is covered by the scholarship.
 The scholarship committee will consist of three revolving Board members with one carry over from the previous year that will chair the committee.
 There is a standard application form, which is updated for each workshop.
 All applications are reviewed by the Scholarship Committee.
 The names of the scholarship applicants and recipients are to be kept confidential.

-Awards may be given at the Annual Meeting.
+Awards may be given at the annual Meeting.
 Categories used in the past are as follows: the President's Award--given to the non-Board member who has made extra special effort throughout the year; the Director's Award--given to the Board Member who has gone above and beyond for the Society.